-Archaeologists believe they have found remains of the legendary Hell Hound of Suffolk
+Do canine remains belong to the legendary Hell Hound of Suffolk?

 The name Shuck derives from the Old English word scucca meaning ‘demon’.
 He is one of many ghostly black dogs recorded across the British Isles.
 Its alleged appearance during a storm on 4th August, 1577 at the Holy Trinity Church, Blythburgh, is a particularly famous account of the beast, in which legend says that thunder caused the doors of the church to burst open and the snarling dog crashed in and ran through the congregation, killing a man and a boy, before it fled when the steeple collapsed.
 The encounter on the same day at St Mary's Church, Bungay was described in ‘A Straunge and Terrible Wunder’ by the Reverend Abraham Fleming in 1577: